 2. Methodology

 The research architecture reflects the multi-dimensional and complex nature of the exploratory study subject matter.
-A scoping literature review covering a wide range of sources has been undertaken to inform the research components and distill key characteristics — the evidence for cooperative housing.
-Research into cooperative housing policy and systems focuses on the triangular relationship between the state, the cooperative and the market.
+A scoping literature review covering a wide range of sources has been undertaken to inform the research components and distill key characteristics — the evidence for third sector (not-for-profit) housing.
+Research into third sector housing policy and systems explores the multi-stakeholder relationships between the state, municipalities, not-for-profit housing providers, occupiers and the market.
 The research framework is appropriate for what is intentionally very much a ‘qualitative’ and wide-ranging exploratory study.
 The research is focused mainly on the ‘perspective’ of low to middle income households seeking affordable, good quality housing with security of tenure — because this cohort of households is experiencing the poorest housing outcomes in New Zealand.
 The ‘interventions’ of primary interest are ‘not-for-profit’ ‘cooperative housing’ systems and the related policy and legislative frameworks that have enabled these.
-The reasons for focusing on the ‘not-for-profit’ sector are, firstly, because this has largely been ignored in New Zealand as a potential important contributor to a vibrant and multi-faceted housing sector and, secondly, the ‘for-profit’ housing sector is already well enabled by government policy here — akin to a form of corporate welfare.
+The reasons for focusing on the ‘not-for-profit’ sector are, firstly, because this has largely been ignored in New Zealand as a potential important contributor to a vibrant and multi-faceted housing sector and, secondly, the ‘for-profit’ housing sector is already well enabled by government policy here.

 -

-This section forms the largest component of the research literature review — and traverses a wide range of material identifying and describing key features of cooperative housing.
-It examines the sociological tradition that informed the principles at the core of the cooperative movement and cooperative housing systems in European countries that comprise the research reference area.
-The research explores the link between socially-focused housing policy and improved housing outcomes — to be explored in more detail in Section 5.
-Key features examined include; wider access through alternative tenure models, policy interventions focused on housing affordability, market stability and systemic risk diversification, spatial quality and efficiency, security of tenure, social health, and democracy in decision-making.
-Affordable housing policy interventions of particular interest include; state and municipal enablement, capital supply/cost, spatial planning/law, population growth and inward net migration, weighting of social housing stock, building capability/cost, and land supply/cost.
+This section constitutes the research literature review — and traverses a wide range of material identifying and describing key dimensions of not-for-profit (cooperative) housing.
+It examines the sociological tradition that informed the principles at the core of the cooperative movement and third sector (cooperative) housing systems in European countries that comprise the research reference area.
+The research explores the link between socially-focused housing policy and improved housing outcomes.
+Key dimensions explored include; the social values (versus commercial imperatives) that typify third sector housing, wider access through alternative tenure models, policy interventions focused on housing affordability and social equality in decision-making.
+Affordable housing policy interventions of particular interest traverse; state and municipal enablement, capital supply/cost, spatial planning and housing law and policy, population growth and inbound net migration, systemic risk diversification, building capability/cost, and land supply/cost.

 -

-The thesis will wrap-up with final conclusions and recommendations for ongoing focused research.
+The thesis will wrap-up with a final discussion, conclusions and recommendations for ongoing focused research.

 Important note